How to create custom reporting in Gravity Forms

 • Enable multi-row splitting

-The “GravityExport Filters” feed allows you to configure multiple reports with different conditional logic settings and different file extensions.
+The “GravityExport Filters” feed allows you to configure multiple reports with different fields, conditional logic settings, and file extensions.

 This allows you to create multiple reports for different purposes.

-As you can see in the above screenshot, we’ve set up one “Raw data” report that dumps all of our form data into an Excel file and another “Custom report” that saves certain fields to a PDF file.
+As you can see in the above screenshot, we’ve set up three separate reports—a “Client report” that exports to PDF, an “Internal data report” that saves form data to an Excel file, and another “Raw data” reports that dumps all of our form data into a CSV file.

 Finally, you’ll need to choose a storage location (Dropbox, SFTP or Local storage).